SavingCaustic/ThePlayheadPreAlpha/src/core/parameters/README.txt

 * may be proceeded with racks (or units) being off-line
 * yeah a unit must be taken off-line before it can be deleted.. online = true/false

+AND:
+a unit may host a collection of DeltaParams with name, targetValue, currentValue, and delta so VCA_SUSTAIN will over a render-period (64 samples), increase linear, but before each render-block set its delta according to delta = target - current;
+when too small, either bit/condition to skip delta or just use -0..

 rack {
   setttings {